 All decked out for Chinese New Year.

-Chinatown remained somewhat of a slum until the 1960s when the government began construction of high-rise HDB apartments and relocated thousands of residents.
-The least decrepit of the shophouses with their signature five-foot-wide covered passageways were declared conservation buildings and most of Chinatown underwent extensive urban renewal.
+Chinatown remained somewhat of a slum until the 1960s when the government began construction of high-rise Housing and Development Board (HDB) apartments and relocated thousands of residents.
+The least decrepit of the shophouses with their signature five-foot-wide covered passageways were declared conservation buildings and most of Chinatown underwent extensive urban renewal

 At the Buddha Tooth Relic Temple.